My Lovely Followers

 card supplies:

-Clearly Besotted - happy everything stamp & die set (for butterfly) - retired
+Clearly Besotted - scalloped edges die collection (for cake stand) - retired

-Little Things From Lucy's Cards - crystal collection - summer of love - store now closed
+Little Things From Lucy's Cards - crystal collection hyacinth - store now closed

 Good morning lovely friends.
 I hope you're all doing ok and having a great week so far.
-It's time for a new challenge over at Krafty Chicks challenge and this week as it's a 5 week month our theme is 'anything goes' and I am your hostess.
-Feel free to create anything you like, the world is your oyster lol!
+It's time for a new challenge over at Krafty Chicks challenge and this week we are on Week 4; as always the theme is 'masculine' and Lori is our hostess (although she is currently taking a short break).
+I know masculine makes can be difficult but we always need them so why not join our challenge and get ahead.
 We hope you will come over and join in the fun with us.

 Here is my card: